zachgordon25/zfh/README.md

 https://zachs-fish-house.herokuapp.com/

 Zach's Fish House is your go to marketplace to sell and buy your fish.
 It is a full CRUD app adhering to the MVC file structure and uses all 7 RESTful routes.
 Some challenges I had along the way were sessions and authorization.
 Once I managed to get that all sorted out I wanted to take it a step further and make the experience user specific.
 I set it up so that the only person that can edit or delete a fish is the user that created it and me.
 I also had trouble setting it up so that if a username was already in the database it would prompt the user to pick a different username when registering.
 I still have yet to set that up.
-If I had more time I would make a shopping cart section and add more styling.
+If I had more time I would make a shopping cart section and be able to buy more than one fish at a time.
+I would also like to add more styling to make it flow a little better.

 ---
 ## Technologies I Used